Anocracy: Violence

 Statistics show that anocracies are ten times more likely to experience intrastate conflict than democracies and twice as likely as autocracies.
 One explanation for the increase in violence and conflict within anocracies is a theory known as More Murder in the Middle (MMM).
 The theory argues that the unstable characteristics of anocratic regimes, which include the presence of divided elites, inequality, and violent challengers who threaten the legitimacy of the current social order, cause governing elites to resort to much more political repression or state terror than do democratic or authoritarian regimes.
-That leads to high levels of what are termed "life-integrity violations," which include state-sponsored genocide, extrajudicial executions, and torture.
+That leads to high levels of what are termed "life-integrity violations", which include state-sponsored genocide, extrajudicial executions, and torture.

 State life-integrity violations can be categorized as acts of state terror.
 Acts of terrorism by both governmental and outside groups are generally higher in transitioning anocratic governments than in either democratic or authoritarian regimes.
-Harvard Public Policy Professor Alberto Abadie argues that the tight control of authoritarian regime is likely to discourage terrorist activities in the state.
+Harvard Public Policy Professor Alberto Abadie argues that the tight control of an authoritarian regime is likely to discourage terrorist activities in the state.
 However, without the stability of a clear authoritarian rule or a consolidated democracy, anocracies are more open and susceptible to terrorist attacks.
 He notes that in Iraq and previously Spain and Russia, transitions from an authoritarian regime to a democracy were accompanied by temporary increases in terrorism.

 According to the political terror scale (PTS), a data set that ranks state sponsored violence on a five-point scale, almost every anocracy is ranked as having a score between three and five.
 On the scale, a score of three indicates that in a state, "there is extensive political imprisonment, or a recent history of such imprisonment.
 Execution or other political murders and brutality may be common.
 Unlimited detention, with or without a trial, for political views is accepted."
 States are ranked as a four when "civil and political rights violations have expanded to large numbers of the population.
 Murders, disappearances and torture are a common part of life.
 In spite of its generality, on this level terror affects those who interest themselves in politics or ideas."
 Scores of five are given to states if "terror has expanded to the whole population.
 The leaders of these societies place no limits on the means or thoroughness with which they pursue personal or ideological goals."
 Although only eleven states were given scores of five in the 2012 Political Terror Scale report, four of those states, the Democratic Republic of the Congo, Eritrea, Somalia, and Sudan, were classified by the polity data series as anocracies.